CrazedoutSoft/cornelia/README.md

 test if you have php-cgi installed<br/>
 ./php-cgi
 <p/>
-otherwise download and install php-cgi lie so:<br/>
+otherwise download and install php-cgi like so:<br/>
 sudo apt install php<br/>
 sudo apt install php-cgi<br/>
 <p/>